 Read the Car Washing and Maintenance Brochure (English) / Guía del lavado y mantenimiento de coches (Spanish) for more tips.
 Check out Locations to Properly Dispose of Used Auto Fluids in the Boulder St. Vrain Watershed.

 Regular maintenance inside and around our living spaces can impact stormwater.
+When washing compost containers, dump wash water into indoor sink drains or directly onto landscaped areas.
+Never allow wash water to enter roads and storm drains.
 During the winter, shovel snow onto landscaped areas and use deicers sparingly.
 For pools and spas: dechlorinate before draining; remove or strain out algae, solids, and oils; and discharge water slowly and carefully.
 Home projects can also send sediment and pollutants into streams, properly dispose of the waste created by rental equipment.
 Certain materials need to be disposed of as hazardous waste; other waste byproducts can be disposed of in the trash.

 Check out these brochures to learn more: Draining Pools Spas and Fountains (English) / Drenaje de piscinas, fuentes y spas (Spanish), Painting (English) / Pintura (Spanish), Home Improvement Projects (English) / Proyectos de mejora de la vivienda (Spanish).